Bangkok: Crime and safety

 Political demonstrations and protests are common in Bangkok.
-The historic uprisings of 1973, 1976 and 1992 are infamously known for the deaths from military suppression.
-Most events since then have been peaceful, but the series of major protests since 2006 have often turned violent.
-Demonstrations during March–May 2010 ended in a crackdown in which 92 were killed, including armed and unarmed protesters, security forces, civilians and journalists.
+The historic uprisings of 1973, 1976, and 1992 are infamously known for the deaths from military suppression.
+Most events since then have been peaceful, but the series of major protests since 2006 has often turned violent.
+Demonstrations during March–May 2010 ended in a crackdown in which 92 were killed, including armed and unarmed protesters, security forces, civilians, and journalists.
 Terrorist incidents have also occurred in Bangkok, most notably the bombing in 2015 at the Erawan shrine, which killed 20, and also a series of bombings on the 2006–07 New Year's Eve.

 Traffic accidents are a major hazard in Bangkok.
-There were 37,985 accidents in the city in 2010, resulting in 16,602 injuries and 456 deaths as well as 426.42 million baht in damages.
+There were 37,985 accidents in the city in 2010, resulting in 16,602 injuries and 456 deaths, as well as 426.42 million baht in damages.
 However, the rate of fatal accidents is much lower than in the rest of Thailand.
-While accidents in Bangkok amounted to 50.9 percent of the entire country, only 6.2 percent of fatalities occurred in the city.
+While accidents in Bangkok amounted to 50.9 per cent of the entire country, only 6.2 per cent of fatalities occurred in the city.
 Another serious public health hazard comes from Bangkok's stray dogs.
 Up to 300,000 strays are estimated to roam the city's streets, and dog bites are among the most common injuries treated in the emergency departments of the city's hospitals.
-Rabies is prevalent among the dog population, and treatment for bites pose a heavy public burden.
+Rabies is prevalent among the dog population, and treatment for bites poses a heavy public burden.

+On July 27, 2025, a gunman shot and killed 5 security guards and wounded 2 others inside a Bangkok market before killing himself.

 Calls to move the capital

-Bangkok is faced with multiple problems—including congestion, and especially subsidence and flooding—which have raised the issue of moving the nation's capital elsewhere.
-The idea is not new: during World War II Prime Minister Plaek Phibunsongkhram planned unsuccessfully to relocate the capital to Phetchabun.
-In the 2000s, the Thaksin Shinawatra administration assigned the Office of the National Economic and Social Development Council (NESDC) to formulate a plan to move the capital to Nakhon Nayok province.
+Bangkok is faced with multiple problems, including congestion, and especially subsidence and flooding, which have raised the issue of moving the nation's capital elsewhere.
+The idea is not new: during World War II, Prime Minister Plaek Phibunsongkhram planned unsuccessfully to relocate the capital to Phetchabun.
+In the 2000s, the Thaksin Shinawatra administration assigned the Office of the National Economic and Social Development Council (NESDC) to formulate a plan to move the capital to Nakhon Nayok.
 The 2011 floods revived the idea of moving government functions from Bangkok.
-In 2017, the military government assigned NESDC to study the possibility of moving government offices from Bangkok to Chachoengsao province in the east.
+In 2017, the military government assigned NESDC to study the possibility of moving government offices from Bangkok to Chachoengsao in the east.